tjercus/ng2-civ/README.md

  - Introduce Railroad
  - Introduce Research, Tech Tree
  - Allow boardConfig options so a map can be passed from JSON or yaml or whatever

+ - Allow 2 Settlers to work on the same Work at the same time quicker (reduce finishYear)
+ - Land units should be able to move more than one square per turn on road
+ - Support Mountains with slower movement

 ## Research
  - http://stackoverflow.com/questions/34556277/angular2-table-rows-as-component#34556489